 It displays the local time and the Linux Epoch Time, which is universal (very useful for logs and to detect when there was an issue, for example if your system restarted, your SSH Session would keep latest Epoch captured)

-The list of process of the System is read every 30 seconds, to avoid adding much overhead on the System
+The list of process of the System is read every 30 seconds, to avoid adding much overhead on the System, other info every second

 I decided to code name the version 0.7 as “Catalan Republic” to support the dreams and hopes and democratic requests of the Catalans people to become and independent republic.